retr0-1ntell0/ligolo_setup/README.md

 ![alt text](image.png)

+Here is a video demo:

 The script will ask you to choose an option and then it will do the job for you.
-But if you are having issues, just run the script again and it will ask you again.
+But if you are having issues.
+You can contact me on [Twitter/X](https://x.com/0xretr0__) or [Discord](https://discordapp.com/users/1098316374125854721) and I will be there to help.
+If you want to improve this script, feel free to open an issue or a pull request.

 > P.S: I am not responsible for any damage or loss of data that might happen if you are using this script, which I doubt will ever happen.
 Use it at your own risk.
 Always make sure that you added the `tuntap` interface and the route before starting the proxy.
 Otherwise, you might end up not being able to use the proxy or the script.